 Planting deciduous trees on the south and west-facing sides of your home will help shade your house in the summer, taking a load off your air conditioning unit and helping to reduce your energy bill.
 And in the winter when you want to keep the heat in, deciduous trees (since they lose their leaves) will allow the sun to hit your home and warm it up, which will in turn help take some of the burden off your furnace during the cold months!

-Additionally, planting evergreen trees and shrubs on the north-facing side of your house can help reduce the effects of the cold winter wind by acting as a sort of windbreak, insulation your home when you need it the most!
+Additionally, planting evergreen trees and shrubs on the north-facing side of your house can help reduce the effects of the cold winter wind by acting as a sort of windbreak, insulating your home when you need it the most!

 Trees provide a great barrier against many unwanted sights and sounds.
 Whether your house faces a busy road, or you basically share a backyard with your neighbors, planting trees will bring you peace and privacy.